-We will do everything we can to lessen your pain after surgery.
+We'll do everything we can to lessen your pain after surgery.
 But some pain is simply a part of recovery.
 Our goal is to make you as comfortable as possible while keeping the side effects of any pain medicine you get as low as possible.

-To control your pain and nausea after surgery, we'll give you medicine through your IV.
+To control your pain after surgery, we will give you: